 The environmental studies capstone course (Envir St 600) is a required component for students completing our major.
 Priority is given to students declared in the environmental studies major.
-If you are an environmental studies certificate student, you may enroll on April 12 if seats remain.
-The capstone course will count toward the theme requirement for environmental studies certificate students.

-Fall 2017 Capstone Courses
+Spring 2021 Capstone Courses

-Section 001: Water in a Changing World
+Section 001: Fostering Nature Appreciation in Middle Schoolers in a Virtual World

-Wednesdays, 7:30-9:30 a.m. and 2:15-5:15 p.m.
+Hybrid: Mondays, 7:30-9:30 a.m. (in-person) and Mondays, 2:30-5:30 p.m. (online)

 To enroll, please contact Anke Keuser (firstname.lastname@example.org)